Your wedding photographs are the most enduring keepsake from your big day.

-After you’ve exchanged vows, danced your first waltz, the last of the Champagne has been drunk and you’ve tossed your bouquet, all that is left are your cherished memories and the photos from your wedding day, making them the most enduring keepsake.
+After you’ve exchanged vows, danced your first waltz, the last of the Champagne is drunk and you’ve tossed your bouquet, all that is left are your cherished memories and the photos from the day.

 Traditional wedding photography